Special Programs

 Every year since 2008, HUD and VA have awarded HUD-VASH vouchers based on geographic need and public housing agency (PHA) administrative performance.
 The allocation process for HUD-VASH vouchers is a collaborative approach that relies on three sets of data: HUD’s point-in-time data submitted by Continuums of Care (CoCs), VAMC data on the number of contacts with homeless Veterans, and performance data from PHAs and VAMCs.
 After determining which areas of the country have the highest number of homeless Veterans, the VA Central Office identifies VA facilities in the corresponding communities.
 HUD then selects housing authorities near to the identified VA facilities, taking into consideration the housing authority’s administrative performance, and sends the housing authorities invitations to apply for the vouchers.
 There is at least one site in each of the 50 states, in the District of Columbia, Puerto Rico and Guam.

-HACCC has received three separate awards of HUD-VASH vouchers to assist homeless veterans in Contra Costa County.
-In total, HACCC administers 93 HUD-VASH vouchers.
+HACCC has received thirteen separate awards of HUD-VASH vouchers to assist homeless veterans in Contra Costa County.
+In total, HACCC administers 478 HUD-VASH vouchers

 HUD-VASH is a joint program with HUD, Veterans Affairs (VA) and local housing authorities.